kwameaj67/HolidayApp/README.md

 # HolidayApp

 ## Description
-An app that shows you all holidays of countries and states
+An app that displays all holidays of countries and states around the world.

 Worked on this page with UIKit